thegoatrodeo/hashicorp-and-zero-trust/Readme.md

 ```

 The Tabs are available at the top of the web browser while going through each challenge.
-Below, we've setup a tab to access a shell terminal.
+Below, we've setup a tab to access a shell terminal in the first assignment.
 Also we've setup access to the AWS Console and Azure Portal.
 ```yaml tangle:./track.yml
   tabs:
   - title: Cloud Console/Portals